clintkolodziej/netlify-cms-test/content/home.md

     name: Lil Bub
   - description: 'Grumpy cat is an American celebrity cat known for her grumpy appearance. '
     name: Grumpy cat (Tardar Sauce)
+  - description: 'Big bob is like garfield, but not orange'
+    name: Bob
 ---
 Welcome to my awesome page about cats of the internet.